 End-User Ticket Details - Visible on Existing tickets on End-User Portal

-Dynamic Visibility as described will only show the field if another is populated with a specific value.
-This can be used for creating a process whereby filling in one field makes another appear, this is useful whne making a ticket type which acts as a questionnaire for example.
+As described will only show the field if another is populated with a specific value.
+This can be used for creating a process whereby filling in one field makes another appear, this is useful when making a ticket type which acts as a questionnaire for example.